cwqt/site/posts/2020-12-16-better-validation-with-hof.md

 date: 2020-12-26T17:59:55Z
 ---

+> **update** I found this very nice library [Superstruct](https://github.com/ianstormtaylor/superstruct) which accomplishes everything & more what I describe in this blog post - it's pretty sweet :)

+---

 i've recently been faced with an issue of needing to validate a lot of different types of data-structures, including nested & arrays of things in express - which is a totally not nice - not in terms of any kind of techincal complexity but simply sheer amount of duplication.

 as an ardent proponent of the DRY principle i wielded my FP power and spent a couple of days creating a new way of concisely expressing validation in a way that no longer makes me want to die :)